PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/luigi/4/answer-0-1-2-3(3).md

     """
     logger.info("Inserting file: %s", f)
     colnames = ''
-    if self.columns is not None and len(self.columns) > 0:
+    if self.columns and len(self.columns) > 0:  # Check if self.columns is not None before taking its length
         colnames = ",".join([x[0] for x in self.columns])
         colnames = '({})'.format(colnames)